SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 #### How it works

-1. We set up the sub merchant prefix in our systems.
+1. We set up the sub merchant subsite number in our systems.
-2. The prefix number is added in the subsite field in the API call when you create the payment for the goods or service.
+2. That number is added in the subsite field in the API call when you create the payment for the goods or service.
 3. The customer selects payment instrument and completes the payment.
 4. The payment goes into the client funds account.
-5. Swedbank Pay matches the transaction and the merchant using the prefix number.
+5. Swedbank Pay matches the transaction and the merchant using the subsite number.
 6. The settlement is split and connected to the correct merchant.
 7. Revenue cuts for the super merchant and fees from Swedbank Pay are deducted